CorySimon/pyIAST/docs/index.rst

 `test/Methane and ethane test.ipynb`

-This IPython Notebook compares pyIAST calculations to binary component grand-canonical Monte Carlo simulations for a methane/ethane mixture.
+This Jupyter Notebook compares pyIAST calculations to binary component grand-canonical Monte Carlo simulations for a methane/ethane mixture.
 This notebook reproduces Fig. 2, which confirms that pyIAST yields component loadings consistent with the binary grand-canonical Monte Carlo simulations.